-Writing is an integral part of the Liberal Studies Program.
-Every course in the program requires that students write to demonstrate their mastery of material.
-Writing provides students with an important method for organizing and expressing their thoughts, and it helps students to develop and enhance their critical, analytical, and interpretive skills.
+The Writing Sequence forms the foundation of a student’s writing career and shares important writing-intensive values with all other areas of Liberal Studies.
+Writing provides students with an important method for organizing and expressing their thoughts, and it helps them develop and enhance their critical, analytical, and interpretive skills.

 This course focuses on the world’s great traditions in philosophy, theology, history, and political science from the most ancient civilizations up to the Middle Ages.
 It familiarizes students with the earliest foundations of the world’s major discourses about the nature of human identity and society through a comparative study of seminal texts.
 The course includes such works as The Analects, Bhagavad Gita, and the Republic of Plato.

 Arts and Cultures towards the Crossroads (formerly Cultural Foundations II) - Spring Semester - 4 points

 This course focuses on the world's great traditions in literature, music, and the visual and performing arts from the Middle Ages into the Enlightenment.
 It familiarizes students with the exchanges between the major world cultural traditions of the pre-modern era.
 The course includes such literary works as Journey to the West, Dante's Commedia, and the poetry of Rumi; in addition it continues the study of original works of art and introduces students to musical masterworks of the era.

 Global Works and Society in a Changing World (formerly Social Foundations II) - Spring Semester - 4 points

 This course focuses on the world's great traditions in philosophy, theology, history, and political science from the Middle Ages into the Enlightenment.
 It familiarizes students with the major world discourses about the nature of human identity and society of the pre-modern era through a comparative study of seminal texts.
 The course includes such works as The Koran, The Prince, and The Conquest of New Spain.